RomanTereshchenko13/SimpleFileManager/README.md

 The Simple C++ File Manager App is released under the MIT License.

 This documentation provides an overview of the basic functionalities of the Simple C++ File Manager App.
-For more detailed information and examples, refer to the source code and comments in the GitHub repository.

 GitHub Repository: https://github.com/your-username/simple-file-manager